 Form Validation

-Inkline provides you with powerful form validation utilities.
+Inkline provides you with powerful built-in form validation utilities.

 - programmatically customizable and extendable